Galloway & Southern Ayrshire UNESCO Biosphere

 Galloway and Southern Ayrshire is recognised as a world class environment for people and nature.

-Galloway and Southern Ayrshire’s designation was awarded in 2012 by UNESCO, the United Nations Educational, Scientific and Cultural Organisation.
-There are more than 700 Biospheres around the world, a dynamic and interactive network working towards the UN’s Sustainable Development Goals.
+The region’s designation was awarded in 2012 by UNESCO, the United Nations Educational, Scientific and Cultural Organisation.
+There are more than 740 Biospheres around the world, a dynamic and interactive network striving towards the UN’s Sustainable Development Goals.
 Every UNESCO Biosphere is a centre for learning and research, and for testing solutions to some of the most critical challenges of our time.

-Our programme addresses climate change impacts, land use and the biodiversity crisis.
-Individual and community wellbeing is an essential part of our remit, encouraging a closer connection with the world around us and ensuring the sustainable provision of food, fibre and fuel.
-Alongside local stakeholders, partner organisations and members of UNESCO’s global network, Galloway & Southern Ayrshire Biosphere is sharing knowledge, experience and ideas in pursuit of a better future for all.
+The GSA Biosphere Partnership’s activity programme addresses climate change impacts, land use, and the biodiversity crisis.
+Individual and community wellbeing is an essential part of our remit: closer connections with the world around us, and sustainable provision of food, fibre and fuel.
+Alongside local stakeholders, partner organisations and members of UNESCO’s global network, the GSA Biosphere Partnership is sharing knowledge, experience and ideas in pursuit of a better future for all.

 Find Out More